inspec/inspec/docs/config.md

 }
 ```

-Then you can use `--target winrm://myconn` to connect to the host, with the given extra options.
+Then use `-t winrm://myconn` to connect to the host, with the given extra options.

 Each Train transport offers a variety of options.
 By using the credential set facility, you are able to easily set options that are not accessible via the Train URI.